 In any sport there are records.
 Ground breaking, landmark times or distances that were once considered impossible to beat.
 The world of running has been watching records fall and boundaries being broken for decades.
-From Roger Bannister’s 4 minute mile in 1965, to Eliud Kipchoge’s Inneos 1:59 Challenge just 1 year ago.
+From Roger Bannister’s 4 minute mile in 1965, to Eliud Kipchoge’s Inneos 1:59 Challenge less than 2 years ago.
 Record breaking runs like this inspire us.
 Give us the motivation to keep training and striving to improve.
 Make us want to get out there, and pit ourselves against the fastest courses in the world….

 And, just in case you want to do exactly that, here’s our list of the current World Record Breaking Courses!

 1. Women’s Half Marathon – Ras Al Khaimah Half Marathon (United Arab Emirates)

 Record Time: 1:04:31 by Ababel Yeshaneh ( February 21, 2020)

 Previous Record: 1:04:51, by Joyciline Jepkosgei (Valencia, October 22, 2017)

 This relatively new race, established in 2007, has already gained a reputation as a World Record breaking machine!
 The course has seen no less than 4 world records in it’s short history; 3 in the women’s race and one, at the first ever edition, in the men’s race.
 Long distance legend Mary Jepkosgei Keitany (winner of 3 London and 4 NYC Marathons) has won this race 3 times, while the current men’s course record is held jointly by Kenyan compatriots Bedan Karoki and Stephen Kiprop, and stands at 58:42 .

 Due to the conditions in the UAE, the Ras Al Khaimah Half Marathon starts very early in the morning.
 06:30 am is the start of the Elite Race with the General race beginning at 07:30.